 Not all signage manufacturers provide signs and labels this small – that’s why Australian OHS regulations have exceptions for small containers.

 When it isn’t possible to use all the required labelling and signage in a manner that’s clear and easy-to-read, you might be able to get away with using less visual information.

 Of course, while the law allows a labelling exemption for small packages, that doesn’t mean that you shouldn’t try anyway!

 We here at Signsmart produce a huge range of dangerous goods labels in a variety of different sizes, all the way down to 20mm x 20mm class diamonds – this is what allows us to help keep you and your team safe, no matter how small the package.22

 Staying safe starts with the right signage

-Hazchem signs, dangerous goods labels, emergency information panels… these signs are crucial when dealing with hazardous chemicals of any sort.
+Hazchem signs, dangerous goods labels, emergency information panels in… these signs are crucial when dealing with hazardous chemicals of any sort.